 Close

-Yeast One-hybrid (Y1H) Service
+Yeast One-Hybrid (Y1H) Service

 Creative Biolabs has established a series of technical platforms that monitor and detect protein-protein, protein-DNA, and protein-RNA interactions, particularly yeast hybrid systems.
 Among them, yeast one-hybrid (Y1H) assay is increasingly attracting more attention in analyzing the interaction between protein and nucleic acid.
 The Y1H is usually used to identify protein-DNA interactions (PDIs) with short cis-regulatory elements and with longer and more complex DNA fragments, for instance, promoters and enhancers.
 Creative Biolabs provides Y1H services including Y1H library construction and screening.